5 Steps to Having a Clean Car and a Clean Mind

 - Fabric is the least expensive model available out there.
 It gets you comfortable when barefoot, but not actually a good option if you are mostly careless in obeying the above ground rule.

-– PVC coil is easily recognised by its noodle-shaped cushion.
-Depending on the brand and price, the best quality is odourless and anti-slip.
+- PVC coil is easily recognized by its noodle-shaped cushion.
+Depending on the brand and price, the best quality is odorless and anti-slip.
 It is even easy to clean—you just need to shake the dirt off.
 If the dirt happens to be tougher, just hose it down until it is clean, then let it dry for a few minutes before installing it back onto the floor of the car.

 STEP 3 – VACUUM